Othman-Elsayed/E-commerce-nest.js/structure.md

-# 🛒 OTHMAN - NestJS eCommerce Project Structure
+# 🛒 NestJS eCommerce Project Structure

 This document describes a clean, modular folder structure for building a scalable and professional **eCommerce backend** using **NestJS**.